 Figure 2.6: Air pollution leads to global warming which in return impacts negatively on agriculture due to flooding and droughts in different parts of the globe.

-Water is also polluted when physical materials such as plastic or garbage are introduced to fresh or ocean waters.
-As is the case with air pollution, water pollution is much more severe than it simply being an eye sore in otherwise beautiful landscapes or sea views.
-Polluted water is life-threatening to animals and vegetation living in and around it and to humans making use of it, resulting often in outbreaks of plagues like cholera and typhus fever.
-South Africa is a water-scarce country, and we need to take extra care to preserve this essential resource.
+Secondly, we will focus on water pollution.
+It occurs when harmful chemicals are introduced into the sea, rivers, and dams from farms, industries, and municipalities to such an extent that the natural processes cannot effectively circulate and purify it.
+Additionally, water is polluted by the introduction of physical materials such as plastic or garbage into fresh or ocean waters.
+Similar to air pollution, water pollution is more severe than just being an eyesore in otherwise beautiful landscapes or seascapes.
+Polluted water poses a life-threatening risk to animals, vegetation living in and around it, and humans who use it, often resulting in outbreaks of diseases like cholera and typhus fever.
+South Africa, being a water-scarce country, requires extra care to preserve this essential resource.

 Figure 2.7: Water is polluted when chemical, physical or biological material is introduced to it in large quantities.

-One can sympathize with communities that do not have access to proper facilities or who are still not educated in terms of proper sewage disposal, but when it comes to agriculture, industry, and mining, such a careless attitude should not be tolerated.
+One can sympathize with communities that do not have access to proper facilities or who are still not educated in terms of proper sewage disposal.

 Especially gold and coal mines are culprits, releasing large quantities of acid water into water bodies.
-As a result, toxic waste containing lead and mercury compounds enter the water cycle.
+As a result toxic waste containing lead and mercury compounds enter the water cycle.

 Figure 2.11: Accumulated waste that decay attract pests that carry disease and threaten the health of people.